Faculty:

 Renato J. Rodriguez Nunez

-Renato is currently pursuing his Ph.D. in the field of Mechanical Engineering at Temple University, Philadelphia PA.
-He completed his B.Sc. and M.Sc. in Mechanical Engineering at George Mason University and Temple University respectively.
-Renato’s research interest includes control of linear and nonlinear dynamical systems, model-based and model-free optimization, data-driven modeling and model-Reduction of complex high-dimensional systems with unknown dynamics.
+Renato is currently pursuing his Ph.D. in the field of Mechanical Engineering at Temple University, Philadelphia, PA.
+He completed his B.Sc. and M.Sc. in Mechanical Engineering at George Mason University and Temple University, respectively.
+Renato’s research interests include control of linear and nonlinear dynamical systems, model-based and model-free optimization, data-driven modeling, and model reduction of complex high-dimensional systems with unknown dynamics.
 He completed three separate internship at Ford Motor Company’s Research and Advanced Engineering (R&AE) division, where he led the research efforts on an on-going project involving optimal control of a complex nonlinear MIMO system (AC75 sailboat) via model-free optimization and implemented data-driven modeling (DDM) techniques to develop proxy models of complex internal combustion engine (ICE) and lithium-ion battery (LIB) systems.
-He is a Research and Teaching Assistant for the Dynamical Systems Laboratory (DSLab), at Temple University.
+He is a Research and Teaching Assistant for the Dynamical Systems Laboratory (DSLab) at Temple University.
 Renato’s Ph.D. aims at introducing more powerful data-driven modeling techniques that can outperform and exceed the limitations of current methods.
 Read more …

 Omidreza Ahmadzadeh

 Omidreza is a Ph.D. candidate in Mechanical Engineering at Temple University.
 He completed his B.Sc. and M.Sc. in Mechanical Engineering at Amirkabir University of Technology (Tehran Polytechnic).
-Omidreza’s research interests include Linear and Nonlinear Dynamics and Control, Data-Driven Modeling of complex dynamical systems, Mechanical Vibration, Robotics and Piezoelectric Actuators.
-He was a Teaching Assistant for Strength of Materials, Mechanical Vibration and Strength of Materials Laboratory, and a Research Assistant at Core of Intelligent Systems.
-Currently, he is a graduate research assistant at Dynamical System Lab (DSLab).
-The aim of Omidreza’s Ph.D. research is to utilize analytical and machine learning techniques to develop tractable data-driven model for complex systems.
-In his free time, he likes to play soccer and swimming.
+Omidreza’s research interests include Linear and Nonlinear Dynamics and Control, Data-Driven Modeling of complex dynamical systems, Mechanical Vibration, Robotics, and Piezoelectric Actuators.
+He was a Teaching Assistant for Strength of Materials, Mechanical Vibration, and Strength of Materials Laboratory, and a Research Assistant at the Core of Intelligent Systems.
+Currently, he is a graduate research assistant at the Dynamical System Lab (DSLab).
+The aim of Omidreza’s Ph.D. research is to utilize analytical and machine learning techniques to develop a tractable data-driven model for complex systems.
+In his free time, he likes to play soccer and swim.

 Mohsen Derakhshan